adekhovich/incremental_PINNs/README.md

 --weight_decay      weight decay (default: 0.0)
 --num_epohs         number of training epochs (default: 20000) --num_tasks         number of tasks (default: 5)
---alpha_fc          pruning parameter
+--alpha_fc          pruning parameter (default: 0.95)
---L                 multiplier on the regularization parameter (default: 1.0) --a                 start of the interval (default: 0) --b                 end of the interval (default: 1) --xgrid             size of the xgrid (default: 256) --nu                viscosity coefficient for diffusion --rho               reaction coefficient
---beta              speed of propagation for convection --u0_str            initial condition (default: 'sin(x)'; also supports 'gauss' for reaction/reaction-diffusion) --layers            number of layers in the network (default: '50,50,50,50,1') --net               net architecture (default: 'DNN')
+--L                 multiplier on the regularization parameter (default: 1.0) --a                 start of the interval (default: 0) --b                 end of the interval (default: 1) --xgrid             size of the xgrid (default: 256) --nu                viscosity coefficient for diffusion (default: 1.0) --rho               reaction coefficient (default: 1.0) --beta              speed of propagation for convection (default: 1.0) --u0_str            initial condition (default: 'sin(x)'; also supports 'gauss' for reaction/reaction-diffusion) --layers            number of layers in the network (default: '50,50,50,50,1') --net               net architecture (default: 'DNN')